-Goal Objective Initiative Proposed Owner Timeline / Metrics Objective 2.1: Create high paying jobs from planning growth and strategic economic development projects Organize a workforce symposium for workforce entities supported by the County, involving a select group of the 10 to 20 of the most effective workforce organizations Evaluate the feasibility of a culinary school or partnership to implement a 2-year degree program benefiting workforce entry for unemployed and underemployed residents Implement and execute Economic Development Department Strategic Plan Accountability / Ownership: Mainly RCEDO County Administration All Departments 12 months - 3 years Metrics: # Of Jobs and Investment dollars Objective 2.2: Evaluate the community specific capacity for additional shopping and amenity recruitment Partner with the Community Development Division to find and support growth and opportunities throughout the County Explore implementing retail recruitment programs designed and run by the County through Community Development Division partnerships Implement annual schedule for review of SLBE and MBE lists for accuracy Bi-annually review and update business license fee schedule Review potential zoning and mapping alternatives that may be appropriate by the Planning Commission to encourage retail and restaurant interest in specific areas.
+Goal Objective Initiative Proposed Owner Timeline / Metrics Objective 2.1: Create high paying jobs from planning growth and strategic eco- nomic development pro- jects Organize a workforce symposium for workforce entities supported by the County, involving a select group of the 10 to 20 of the most effective workforce organizations Evaluate the feasibility of a culinary school or partnership to implement a 2-year degree program benefiting workforce entry for unemployed and underemployed residents Implement and execute Economic Development Department Strategic Plan Accountability / Ownership: Mainly RCEDO County Administration All Departments 12 months - 3 years Metrics: # Of Jobs and Investment dollars Objective 2.2: Evaluate the community specific capac- ity for additional shopping and amenity recruitment Partner with the Community Development Division to find and support growth and opportunities throughout the County Explore implementing retail recruitment programs designed and run by the County through Community Development Division partnerships Implement annual schedule for review of SLBE and MBE lists for accuracy Bi-annually review and update business license fee schedule Review potential zoning and mapping alternatives that may be appropriate by the Planning Commission to encourage retail and restaurant interest in specific areas.
 Accountability / Ownership: Mainly RCEDO, OSBO, RCCC, Planning Department , 12 months - 3 years Metrics: New mixed-use development

-Objective 2.3: Promote and support a regional and state Economic Development Team Development (i.e., public/private portroprehip structure Accountability / Ownership: Mainly RECDO, County Council 6 - 12 months Metrics: Measurable Increased Collaboration -- -- --- --
+Objective 2.3: Promote and support a regional and state Economic Develop- ment Team AAA Encourage private sector engagement with Economic Development (i.e., public/private partnership structure for Economic Development) Create an economic development marketing campaign for increased economic engagement Explore opportunities for additional collaboration with Economic Development and other government organi- zations Accountability / Ownership: Mainly RECDO, County Council 6 - 12 months Metrics: Measurable Increased Col- laboration -- ----- -- --- --

-The County will also work to support the achievement of the goals of the February, February 2021 Richland County Economic Development Strategic Plan.
+The County will also work to support the achievement of the goals of the February 2021 Richland County Economic Development Strategic Plan.
 The goals and initiatives can be found in Appendix C